emmaC11/F1-monza-token-system/README.md

 * The user will be prompted to enter their account number & the amount of tokens they want to transfer.
 * Users can transfer an amount greater than their current balance if they are signed up to the overdraft facility.
 * The user will then be prompted to enter the account number of the user they want to transfer their tokens to.
-* If the user inputs are valid, the tokens will be transferred from one account to another & the token balances will be updated.
+* If user inputs are valid, the tokens will be transferred from one account to another & both token balances will be updated.

 > User Story: As a first time user, I want to transfer tokens to my friend.

 ![image](https://user-images.githubusercontent.com/83119583/192317363-1749a3fb-1d11-42b6-8c04-649e1dcea4ae.png)

 ## Search for User
-* Users can search for other users in the system via their account number.
+* Users can search for other users using the F1 Monza token system via their account number.
 * Menu option '6' must be selected to open the 'search user' dialog.
 * The user will be prompted to enter the account number of the user they want to find in the system.
 * If the account number is valid, the searched users details will be displayed.